 Unfortunately, with the realignment of Human Services funding, the local Wraparound Program was discontinued.
-However, Intensive family focused services are now provided by the Children's System of Care Program, which is similar to the wraparound program.
+However, Intensive family focused services are now provided through the Full Service Partnership Program.
 Families referred to this program participate in Child and Family Team meetings to identify the strengths, weaknesses and needs of the family.
 Each child and family team member has identified roles and responsibilities designed to address the issues and support the family.